Apr 26, 2016

 Now, it seems like I beat this manga into mud… But it’s not that bad, it’s just that I am angry with it and expect many to feel the same.
 It could've easily been much better, it even stepped in the higher grounds of storytelling and art sometimes, why didn’t it stay there?

-In the end Tajikarao is a fine seinen, readable, unique, worth knowing and recommending with a thematic occasion, but for a number of reasons I don’t advice going out of your way to read it, unless you're particularly interested in its topics.
+In the end Tajikarao is a fine seinen, readable, unique, worth knowing and recommending for a thematic occasion, but for a number of reasons I don’t advice going out of your way to read it, unless you're particularly interested in its topics.